-Given how quickly technology evolves, our program focuses on teaching you how to think strategically, ask the right questions and address cybersecurity challenges in any context rather than specific software and programs that could become obsolete.
+Given how quickly technology evolves, our program focuses on teaching you how to think strategically, ask the right questions and address cybersecurity challenges in any context.

 Courses in the MS in Cybersecurity provide you with comprehensive understanding and tools across the cybersecurity domain, including:

 - Detecting, countering, recovering, and preventing cyber incidents

 - Ensuring availability and integrity of data resources